ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

 In our setup, more DAC channels are needed than ADC channels.
 To allocate more of the limited FPGA block RAM memories~\cite{memoryprob} to the DACs, we reduced the number of active ADC channels to eight.
-The FPGA board also has both fixed memories (4~GB) and SODIMM DDR4 modules (up to 16~GB), which in the current design, are not used for direct streaming via the DAC and ADC channels.